 The consumption of human immunoglobulin has increased by 55 % between 2016 and 2020.
 Both intravenous and subcutaneous use is on the rise.
 From 2019 to 2020, this increase was lower than during the previous years.
 Data for 2021 point to a reduction in annual usage compared to 2020.

 Total consumption is up to three times higher in counties that use the largest volume of immunoglobulin (Nordland, Troms and Finnmark) compared with counties where their use is lowest (Trøndelag, Vestland) adjusted for population size.

 Human immunoglobulin is most used in the fields of hematology, neurology and immunology, which together made up for 87 % of all patients treated in 2020.
-Patients who received intravenous immunglobulin that year most frequently suffered from a hematological or neurological disease, primary or secondary immunodeficiency.
-Subcutaneous immunglobulin, which can be self-administered in outpatient treatment, is mostly used for immunological conditions.
+Patients who received intravenous immunoglobulin that year most frequently suffered from a hematological or neurological disease, primary or secondary immunodeficiency.
+Subcutaneous immunoglobulin, which can be self-administered in outpatient treatment, is mostly used for immunological conditions.

 For many conditions where immunoglobulin is used as treatment, research evidence of its efficacy is insufficient.
 Many conditions are rare and to conduct robust effect studies can therefore be difficult.